A laptop with a notepad and pen on it.

 4. Utilise app features when teaching synchronously online

-You could use Microsoft Teams to deliver online synchronous sessions and share your screen/presentations with others.
+Microsoft Teams can be used to deliver online synchronous sessions and share your screen/presentations with others.
 Teams supports auto captioning which your students can turn on if they wish.
-Consider taking advantage of the breakout feature in Teams to split your group into smaller teams to discuss a topic and then re-join the larger group.
-You can also record the session in Teams, this is especially useful for those students who cannot attend the live session such as those who are in a different time zone or have poor bandwidth connection, they can watch it back at a later time without being disadvantaged.
+Consider taking advantage of the Breakout feature in Teams to split your group into smaller team discussions before re-joining the larger group.
+You can also record the session in Teams, this is especially useful for those students who cannot attend the live session so they can watch it back at a later time without being disadvantaged.

-Take a look at the Communication and collaboration with Microsoft Teams online course and Engaging students online in live sessions online course to find out more.
+Take a look at the Meetings and teaching events with Microsoft Teams online course and Engaging students online in live sessions online course to find out more.

 laptop with teams running